 - The strings aren’t consistent; they may be longer or shorter.

-Bottom Line: With an affordable price and perks of a high quality product, this is definitely the best recurve bow for the beginner.
+Bottom Line: With an affordable price and perks of a high quality product, this is definitely one of the best recurve bows for the beginner.

 Mid Price Range

 If you can afford more, then go for this well built bestseller.
-The Sage Takedown is the best recurve bow for under $200.
+The Sage Takedown is one of the best options under $200.
 It comes with a B-50 bow string, an arrow rest, pre-installed brass brushings that fit the Samick Sage Hunting Kit, and in eight different draw weights for various shooting capability.
 The riser is made from Hard Maple, Olive Dymonwood, and Oak.
 The limbs, on the other hand, are laminated with fiberglass for durability.
 With the limbs phenolic reinforced, you won’t have to worry about the bow deteriorating.
-Shooting light arrows at 184 fps, this recurve bow is also the fastest on the market.
+Shooting light arrows at 184 fps, this recurve bow is also one of the fastest ones on the market.
 It can shoot 8 gpp (grains per pound) arrows at 184 feet per second, but with the laws of physics, the heavier the arrows, the faster this bow can be.